aws-amplify/docs/docs/lib/analytics/fragments/android/identifyuser.md

 This call sends information that you have specified about the user to Amazon Pinpoint.
-This could be an unauthenticated or an authenticated user.
+This could be for an unauthenticated or an authenticated user.
 The Authentication category assigns all users an `identityId` that can be used to call `Amplify.Analytics.identifyUser`.
+Read [Accessing Credentials]('~/lib/auth/access_credentials.md') for information on how to retrieve the `identityId` of the currently logged in user.
 If you have asked for location access and received permission, you can also provide that in `UserProfile.Location`.

 <amplify-block-switcher>
 <amplify-block name="Java">